MeasureTheFuture/scout/README.md

 		}
 	}

+	Within the request header is the following key "Mothership-Authorization", it contains the UUID of the scout.
 ```

 ## TODO:
 * Build a couple more test datasets that are a bit more complicated (multiple people popping in and out of the frame).
-* Update bootstrap.sh with the latest dependencies used by the scout.
+* ~~Update bootstrap.sh with the latest dependencies used by the scout.~~
 * Do some more testing on the Edison.
 I have been just developing locally on my laptop.
-	* Setup a test with mothership on laptop, and latest code running on Edison.
+	* ~~Setup a test with mothership on edison, and latest code running on laptop.~~
 	* Long running tests / memory leaks and any other hardware issues.
 	* Multiple people testing.
 * Look at using the calibration frame to 'refresh' the foreground subtractor.
 	* Calibration frame of foreground subtractor could also be periodically updated when we have no
 	* people detected in the frame (to compensate for subtle lighting changes).
 * ~~Fix bug in simplification code (demo-data.mov)~~
-* Remove UUID from URL structure used to communicate with mothership.
+* ~~Remove UUID from URL structure used to communicate with mothership.~~
-	* Remove UUID from calibrate and log endpoints (shifting it inside form metadata).
+	* ~~Remove UUID from calibrate and log endpoints (shifting it inside form metadata).~~
 * ~~Rename mothership URL endpoint from scout to scout_api.~~
 * ~~Free C.free(unsafe.Pointer(file)) for calibration image.~~
 * ~~Clean up existing code:~~